-Having lived in Spain for over five years now, I’ve come to love their colorful language.
+As an adventure travel blogger that has lived in Spain for over five years now, I’ve come to love their colorful language and chances are Spanish swear words are one of the first things visitors will pick up.
 The Spaniards have an alarmingly rich vocabulary of swear words and vulgarities – ranging from one-word cusses to full-sentence chants like ‘me cago en todo lo que se menea!‘.
 When speaking to a typical Spanish man, it’s almost strange not to hear a full sentence with anything erm… crude.

 Mind you, I adore the Spanish language: combined with expressive hand gestures, it’s full of vigor, passion and emotions.
 The Spaniards for one, have always captivated my heart with their sultry linguistic demeanors.

 If you get to know the Spaniards and learn Spanish well enough, you’ll come to observe that they tend to use palabrotas (swear words in Spanish) openly in their daily conversation.
 Words like ‘coño’ (cunt) don’t contain extremely vulgar connotations, and so are used commonly by people in Spain.

 In comparison, the Latin Americans tend to be a tad bit more gentle in their language.
 But before you start stringing sentences with a long list of cusses, bear in mind that without the correct usage, you might just end up offending the more refined ones, or end up with a bunch of giggling audience.

 Let me sum up the top swear words most frequently used in Spain.
 Without them, life wouldn’t be this colorful or should i say- de puta madre!

 10 of the Best – Spanish Swear Words